boddz/safebooru2/README.md

 CWD.
 You can of course read through the `src/safebooru2/safebooru.py` file to get a feel for the module as well, I tried documenting everything in it to the best of my ability.

+ (I do plan on sitting down and creating some proper docs soon C:)

 ## Testing